ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

 	$ cd sap-s4hana
     ```

-3. Edit the input parameter file, `input.auto.tfvars`, and modify the variables to match your solution.
+3. Edit the input parameter file `input.auto.tfvars`, and modify the variables to match your solution.
 The file is preset with the minimal recommended disk sizes.
 For using an existing VPC, you must modify:

     * VPC - An existing VPC name
     * REGION - Region for the VSIs